triradial/Freon4dsl/docs/CRC-Plan.md

 ## Mike

 ### To-Do
+- Make default study have a start event
 - Finish Checklist display and printing as HTML:
   - Add unscheduled event support to checklist (mike)
   - Add Schedule and Checklist details
   - Make links to systems be real html links
   - Make tasks be clickable checkboxes
   - Improve formatting overall
+- Model unscheduled and other special events in the language in a better way.
 - Update to current Freon version.
 We need to discuss how to approach this.
 - Improve validation error messages (mike)
 - Determine whether optional from Freon is needed and where